 Raising animals for food requires massive amounts of land, food, energy, and water and causes immense animal suffering.

 By some estimates, animal agriculture is responsible for more greenhouse gases than all of the world’s transportation systems combined.
-According to the United Nations, a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+According to the United Nations, a global shift toward a vegan diet is necessary to combat the worst effects of the climate crisis.

 It takes an enormous amount of water to grow crops for animals to eat, clean filthy factory farms, and give animals water to drink.
 A single cow used for milk can drink up to 50 gallons of water per day—or twice that amount in hot weather—and it takes 683 gallons of water to produce just 1 gallon of milk.
 It takes more than 2,400 gallons of water to produce 1 pound of beef, while producing 1 pound of tofu only requires 244 gallons of water.
 By going vegan, one person can save approximately 219,000 gallons of water a year.

 Animals raised for food in the U.S. produce many times more excrement than does the entire human population of the country.
 According to the U.S. Environmental Protection Agency (EPA), animals on U.S. factory farms produce about 500 million tons of manure each year.
 With no animal sewage processing plants, it is most often stored in waste “lagoons” (which can be seen in aerial views of factory farms) or it gets sprayed over fields.